symfony/symfony-docs/frontend/asset_mapper.rst

 along with a few JSON files (``manifest.json``, ``importmap.json``, etc.) so that the ``importmap`` can be rendered lightning fast.
-These JSON files are only read by PHP; use the :ref:`metadata_dir <asset-mapper-metadata-dir>` option to write them outside of the public directory.
+These JSON files are only read by PHP; use the :ref:`metadata_dir <asset-mapper-metadata-dir>` option to write them outside the public directory.

 .. warning::